Skip to main content

 2. The Performance Management and Strategic Planning Committee.

-1. Antidumping duty, countervailing duty, and safeguard investigations, as directed by the Commission.
+1. Antidumping and countervailing duty and safeguard investigations, as directed by the Commission.

-2. Section 332 of the Tariff Act of 1930, Section 1205 of the Omnibus Trade and Competitiveness Act of 1988, and other statutory investigations as directed by the Commission, except as provided in item 6 below.
-Also oversees other assistance provided by subordinate offices in response to requests from Congress, the President, and the U.S. Trade Representative (USTR).
+2. Investigations and technical assistance under Section 332 of the Tariff Act of 1930, Section 1205 of the Omnibus Trade and Competitiveness Act of 1988, and other statutes as directed by the Commission, except as provided in item 5 below.

-3. Publication of the Harmonized Tariff Schedule of the United States and the USITC’s technical contributions to the Harmonized System Committee under the World Customs Organization.
+3. Publication of the Harmonized Tariff Schedule of the United States and related inquires and the USITC’s technical contributions to the Harmonized System Committee under the World Customs Organization.

-5. As appropriate, the Office of Unfair Import Investigations, but does not provide direction with regard to litigation and investigative activity pertaining to Section 337 investigations.
+5. As appropriate, the Office of Unfair Import Investigations, but does not provide direction regarding litigation and investigative activity pertaining to particular Section 337 investigations.